6 TED Talks To Inspire Every Mom

 We know you are really hard-pressed for time.
 But that's the best thing about ted-talks.
 Each ted-talk is less than 20 minutes long.
 Giving you the option to catch up on them whenever you've got a little time on your hands while commuting, feeding the baby, or doing household chores.

 #1 .
-Three Things New Parents Should Consider Before Going Back To Work – Emily Oster
+Emily Oster - 3 Things New Parents Should Consider Before Going Back To Work

 This is a short one and clocks in at about 5 minutes.
-Here Emily Oster discusses the challenges women face when deciding if and when to go back to work after having a baby.
+Here Emily Oster discusses the challenges faced by new moms when deciding if and when to re-join office after having a baby.
 She also proposes if men should instead choose to stay back home as their counterparts go back to work.
 We absolutely love her for bringing up the idea because, in most couples, the notion that men can be stay-at-home dads does not even surface.

 Watch it for the wit and the fresh ideas.
 Oster stresses that for women going back to work should not be like an either-or decision.
 Instead, women should make more informed choices and pick the option that best serves them.